s13n/cwASIO/README.md

 several drivers simultaneously.
 The native API is specific to cwASIO and is not meant to be a drop-in replacement for the original ASIO API.

-The native API is similar, but different between Linux and Windows, because on Windows it is based on a COM interface, while on Linux it is based on the exported functions of a shared object file.
+The native API is close to identical on Linux and Windows, because on Linux the COM interface used on Windows is mimicked.
 The functionality is the same, so it should not be difficult to accommodate either in a portable application.

-The Windows native API is declared in `cwASIOifc.hpp`.
-It is a C++ interface for use with a Microsoft Visual Studio toolset (other compilers are untested at present, but might work).

-The Linux native API is declared in `cwASIOifc.h`.
+The native API is declared in `cwASIO.h`.
 It is a C interface that can be used in C++ when included inside an `extern "C" { ... }` bracket.

+## C++ API

+The C++ API is a thin wrapper around the native cwASIO C API, which converts it to ordinary C++ objects and uses data types from the C++ standard library.
+This includes error handling compatible with `system_error`, more automatic resource management, and more.

+This API is declared in `cwASIO.hpp`.
+Of course, you would omit the `extern "C" { ... }` brackets in this case.

 ## Enumerating devices

-Enumerating must be done with the native API, and is not compatible with ASIO.
-Both native APIs have the same enumerating function, which is therefore portable.
+Enumerating must be done with the native API, and is not compatible with the ASIO SDK.
+The native API has a portable enumerating function, which uses an enumeration method appropriate for the platform.
 It consists of a single function `cwASIOenumerate()`, which accepts a callback that is called for each driver that was found installed in the system.

 Enumerating works by scanning through the registration database (The registry on Windows, or the `/etc/cwASIO` directory on Linux) and calling the callback once